 How to get to the Purling Brook Track

-Getting to the Springbrook National Park will take you around 1.5 hours from Brisbane or just under an hours drive from the Gold Coast beaches.
+Getting to the Springbrook National Park will take you around 1.5 hours from Brisbane or just under an hour’s drive from the Gold Coast beaches.

 Walking the Purling Brook Falls Track